 Yes, we anticipate such registrants would be eligible for a refund, minus a $200 processing fee.

 Will there be international participants from infected countries at the Symposium?

-The Space Symposium regularly hosts international attendees including countries that have been adversely impacted by the outbreak.
-With the advent of the Coronavirus outbreak, the Space Foundation will follow and adhere to the US State Department’s guidance and directives for all international travelers coming into the United States.
+The Space Symposium regularly hosts international attendees, including those from countries that have been adversely impacted by the outbreak.
+With the advent of the Coronavirus, the Space Foundation will follow and adhere to the US State Department’s guidance and directives for all international travelers coming into the United States.

-As such, persons coming from countries that are deemed as high risk will either not be able to travel into the US, or when/if they arrive, will be subject to additional medical screening measures, including potential quarantine before they would be allowed entry into the US.
+As such, persons coming from countries that are deemed high risk will either not be able to travel into the US, or, when/if they arrive, will be subject to additional medical screening measures, including potential quarantine before they would be allowed entry into the US.

 International attendees coming to the Symposium will have to adhere to those protocols.